wxinix/cpp-explained/src/primitive/CharTypes_CharSetsEncodings.md

 - If the code point value is between 65536 and 1114111 (inclusive), the code point is represented as 4 bytes.
 The first byte starts with the binary value `11110`, followed by 3 bits that represent the most significant bits of the code point value.
 The second, third, and fourth bytes start with the binary value `10`, followed by 6 bits each that represent the remaining bits of the code point value.

 By using a variable-length encoding scheme, UTF-8 encoding can represent all Unicode code points using a sequence of 1 to 4 bytes.
 This allows UTF-8 to be a compact and efficient encoding scheme.
+UTF-8 is a superset of ASCII and fully compatible with it.

 UTF-8 has unique patterns with the first byte, and a fixed pattern with trailing bytes.
 This allows for easy validation of a correct UTF-8 sequence, quick "scrolling" to a random position and synchronizing quickly where a character will start.